k-int/bas-quire/content/issue-01/conversation.md

 > During the course of his argument---that English painting has gained by the enforced insularity of the war---Mr. Nicolson writes of myself (and others) as *having turned their backs on Paris to seek inspiration in the English romantic movement of the early nineteenth century*.
 I cannot let this pass.
 Current art criticism is peculiarly absolutist; and here is yet another example of the habit of art historians to oversimplify---to label and to pigeonhole.
 I do not deny that I received great adolescent stimulus from Palmer and Blake; but that does not mean I turn my back on Paris.
 The question of influences is not as easy as that, and is surely a more complex and subtle matter than can be covered by such snap judgements.
 Painters are affected by things which come to them from all over the place; from many kinds of painting and many things.
 One absorbs what one needs at a given time.

 Palmer was actually much more than an "adolescent stimulus", rather an ongoing point of reference, which demonstrates that attitudes in this terrain are usually rooted in polemic and propaganda.
-Sutherland's approach to imagery, technique, and style in a work such as *Black Landscape* (1940; [fig. 23](#figure23)), for example, owed as much to Palmer's *A Cornfield by Moonlight, with the Evening Star*, then in Kenneth Clark's collection, as it did to the remote west Pembrokeshire landscape, or to what one contemporary critic called "spiritual agony \[and\] suffering of a society at war".
+Sutherland's approach to imagery, technique, and style in a work such as *Black Landscape* (1940; [fig. 23](#nstaba-figure23)), for example, owed as much to Palmer's *A Cornfield by Moonlight, with the Evening Star*, then in Kenneth Clark's collection, as it did to the remote west Pembrokeshire landscape, or to what one contemporary critic called "spiritual agony \[and\] suffering of a society at war".
 But to generalize from Sutherland's point, we might assert that significant artists (British or otherwise) are always rooted in their own immediate environment and its traditions, in conscious and unconscious ways, but also responsive to wider, international stimuli, whether or not because of an émigré background.
 Sylvester's observation about compromise seems a crude caricature.
 Interesting art tends to be invested in a more complex sense of identity than the simplistic "them and us" polarities that prevail elsewhere (for example, politics).
 And in relation to the individual we often need to allow for the possibility of at least "dual nationality": an artist's perceived personal and artistic roots might be both British and English/Scottish/Cornish/Jewish/West Indian/Romanian (Home Counties Sutherland gets claimed as Welsh for his reliance on Pembrokeshire motifs).

 {% assign DOI = "p75" %}

+{% figure 'nstaba-fig23' %}

 Following Gombrich's remark about art in general, we might say there is no such thing as (quintessentially) British art; there are only "British" (in whatever qualified sense) artists who, in the production of their work, draw upon a cluster of self-identifications (positive and negative), and respond to a complex array of points of reference, influences, and determinants (cultural, social, educational, genetic), both long- and short-term.
 We are left with one all-purpose question: how, where (if anywhere), and why did some particular sense of British identity or tradition enter into the making or reception of specific works of art?
 For British, one could substitute all sorts of other things, which might or might not be more interesting in specific cases.
 Artists are indeed affected by things which come to them from all over the place.
 They absorb what they need at a given time.
 The devil, as always, is in the detail.

 {% assign DOI = "013" %}

+{% contributors 'ageorge' context=respondent type='primary' format='name-title' %}

 {% assign DOI = "p76" %}

 Adrian George, Deputy Director and Senior Curator of the Government Art Collection, joins the debate with a filmed response that reflects on his own position as a curator and draws on varied works from the Collection.

+{% figure 'nstaba-fig24' %}

 {% assign DOI = "014" %}

+{% contributors 'mcappock' context=respondent type='primary' format='name-title' %}

 # "The history of the Hugh Lane Gallery neatly encapsulates the conundrum of Ireland's relationship with Britain."